owntracks/booklet/docs/features/card.md

 ### Creating a card

-Cards can be created with shell scripts or with a webapp.
+Cards can be created with shell scripts, with a webapp, or on iOS with the OwnTracks app itself.

 #### Shell Script
 We provide several utilities for creating a _card_ in the [Recorder's repository](https://github.com/owntracks/recorder/tree/master/contrib/faces):